The standard library of C++ (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 Algorithms in the Standard Library

-The Standard Library includes a wide range of algorithms that work with containers (designed to be efficient and reusable).
+The Standard Library includes a wide range of algorithms that work with containers (they are designed to be efficient and reusable).

-: Evaluates whether all, any, or none of the elements in a range satisfy a condition.
+std::count: Counts the number of occurrences of a value in a range.std::all_of,std::any_of,std::none_of: Evaluate whether all, any, or none of the elements in a range meet a condition.

 Utilities in the Standard Library

-The Standard Library also provides several generic classes and utilities that assist in everyday programming.
+The standard library also provides several generic classes and utilities that aid in daily programming.

-: A class that facilitates the handling of text strings, providing a series of methods to efficiently manipulate and query strings.
+std::string: A class that facilitates handling text strings, providing a series of methods to manipulate and query strings efficiently.

-: Represents a value that may or may not be present.
-Used to indicate the absence of a value without using pointers.
+std::optional: Represents a value that may or may not be present.
+It is used to indicate the absence of a value without using pointers.

 Iterators in the Standard Library

 Iterators are objects that allow traversing the elements of containers.
-They act like pointers and allow manipulation and access to data in containers.
+They act like pointers and allow manipulating and accessing data in containers.

 Exceptions and Error Handlers